RAW DENIM CARE 101

-Caring for Raw Denim
+Raw Denim Care 101

 You know when you buy a new pair of jeans with rips, fades, fold lines and otherwise distressed features?
 To get them that way, they have been either treated with chemicals (ie. acid wash) or washes (ie. stone wash- literally the denim is washed with pumice stones or blasted with sand) to create "worn" effects.
-Humankind's desire for the pre-loved look on an unworn item comes at a cost.
-In fact a single pair of jeans can use around 27,000 L of water in its production.
-Workers are also at higher health risks with these processes, for example, when sand blasting jeans, tiny particles are often inhaled causing severe respiratory disease.
+Even lighter colours of denim are a sign of repeated washing and bleaching.

-Why does raw denim need to be treated differently?
+On to the care factor... why does raw denim need to be treated differently?

 Because excess dyes haven't been washed off, the fabric is ultra rich in colour.
 Unfortunately, this dye can transfer onto other lighter coloured items that it comes into friction with (think white undies and blue jeans, or a tote bag on a white tee).
 Usually this washes out easily enough, however you may not want to risk your expensive whites in this way.